Fundaciongrupoal/copyrightly.io/README.md

 The same is done for evidence based on uploading content to IPFS, that then becomes available for inspection.

-In both cases the user interface provide links to IPFS to retrieve the uploaded content.
+In both cases, the user interface provides links to IPFS to retrieve the uploaded content.

 ### uPort